SUTTH1NUN/CSS-223_Chatroom-Server/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Usage
-Once the server is running, clients can connect and use the following commands:
+Once the server is running, Each client can connect to the server, set their username, and use the following commands:
 1. /list               - Show all Rooms and member counts
 2. /create <room>      - Create and join room
 3. /join <room>        - Join Room